Laamy/Bedrock-AC/README.md

 I plan to tell clients if they should send secured packets so you can play normal servers with this (later)

 # Goal
-goal is to move as many hyperion (roblox) checks recreated & hopefully better to minecraft bedrock
+goal is to move as many hyperion (roblox) checks recreated & hopefully better to minecraft bedrock <br/>
+im probably gonna host a PVP server using this anticheat plus some more custom serverside checks

 # Features
 While giving minimal information on what these actually include here is a quick rundown of the highlights<br/>